Gohla/pie/tutorial/src/2_incrementality/1_require_file/index.md

 {{#include ../../../gen/2_incrementality/1_require_file/e_dir.txt:2:}}
 ```

-To access these utility functions in the `pie` crate, add a dependency to `dev_shared` in `pie/Cargo.toml`:
+To access these utility functions in the `pie` crate, add a dependency to `dev_shared` in `pie/Cargo.toml` along with another create that will help testing:

 ```toml,customdiff,
 {{#include ../../../gen/2_incrementality/1_require_file/f_Cargo.toml.diff:4:}}
 ```

+We've also added the [assert_matches](https://crates.io/crates/assert_matches) crate, which is a handy library for asserting that a value matches a pattern.
-Note that this is dependency is added under `dev-dependencies`, indicating that this dependency is only available when running tests, benchmarks, and examples.
+Note that these dependencies is added under `dev-dependencies`, indicating that this dependency is only available when running tests, benchmarks, and examples.
-Therefore, users of our library will not depend on this library, which is good, because temporary file management is not necessary to users of our library.
+Therefore, users of our library will not depend on these crates, which is good, because temporary file management and assertions are not necessary to users of our library.

 Back to testing our filesystem utilities.
 Add the following tests to `pie/src/fs.rs`: